Faster Verified Explanations for Neural Networks: Verifier-Optimal Robust Explanations

+The right-most column of Figure~\ref{fig:overview-favex} shows a verifier-optimal robust explanations, which consists of the counterfactuals in $\mathcal{C}_{\mathbf{x}}$ (\tikz[baseline=-0.6ex]{\node[draw, fill=yellow!70!orange, minimum width=0.34cm, minimum height=0.18cm] { $\times$};}) and the unknowns in $\mathcal{U}_{\mathbf{x}}$ (\tikz[baseline=-0.6ex]{\node[draw, fill=blue!40, minimum width=0.34cm, minimum height=0.18cm] { U};}), while the other features are the invariants in $\mathcal{R}_{\mathbf{x}}$ (\tikz[baseline=-0.6ex]{\node[draw, fill=gray!60, minimum width=0.34cm, minimum height=0.18cm] { $\checkmark$};}).

 The first condition of Definition~\ref{def:v-optimal-x} implies that $\mathcal{U}_{\mathbf{x}} \cup \mathcal{C}_{\mathbf{x}}$ is a robust, yet in general not optimal, explanation.
-However, differently from Definitions~\ref{def:robust-x} and~\ref{def:optimal-x}, where perturbations are restricted to input features indexed by the invariants, in the third condition of Definition~\ref{def:v-optimal-x} perturbations are also allowed to all input features indexed by $\mathcal{U}_{\mathbf{x}}$.
-This increases the size of the perturbation space considered by the verifier, which in turn produces explanations that are \emph{potentially larger} than those obtained when considering only perturbations to the invariants.
+However, differently from Definitions~\ref{def:robust-x} and~\ref{def:optimal-x}, where perturbations are restricted to input features indexed by the invariants, in the second and third condition of Definition~\ref{def:v-optimal-x} perturbations are also allowed to all input features indexed by $\mathcal{U}_{\mathbf{x}}$.
+This increases the size of the perturbation space considered by the verifier, which in turn produces explanations that are \emph{potentially larger} than those obtained when considering only perturbations on the invariants.
 On the other hand, we argue that these explanations are \emph{more informative} since the input features indexed by $\mathcal{U}_{\mathbf{x}}$ do not produce counterfactuals individually, but counterfactuals found in combinations with these unknowns highlight clearly decisive input features for the classification outcome (the features indexed by $\mathcal{C}_{\mathbf{x}}$).
-In our experiments, we found that also allowing perturbations to all input features indexed by the unknown is crucial to enable finding counterfactuals even for larger scale classifiers.
+In our experiments (cf. Tables~\ref{table:definition-cnn3} and~\ref{table:definition-cnn7} in Section~\ref{sec:evaluation}), we found that also allowing perturbations on all input features indexed by $\mathcal{U}_{\mathbf{x}}$ is crucial to enable finding counterfactuals.
 Note that, Definition~\ref{def:optimal-x} is an instance of Definition~\ref{def:v-optimal-x} in which the verifier is complete $\overline{v}\colon \mathcal{Q} \rightarrow \{-1, 1\}$:

 \begin{lemma} Given a classifier $f : \mathbb{R}^{d} \rightarrow \mathbb{R}^{k}$, an input vector $\mathbf{x} \in \mathbb{R}^d$, a perturbation radius $\epsilon > 0$, and a \emph{complete} verifier $\overline{v} : \mathcal{Q} \rightarrow \{-1, 1\}$, a \emph{$v$-optimal robust explanation} (Definition~\ref{def:v-optimal-x}) is an optimal robust explanation (Definition~\ref{def:optimal-x}). \end{lemma}